ceguez/web-scraper/README.md

 * REST API
 * Java 8
   * Stream API: used class Collectors for fast/simpler manipulation of the data (map-reduce paradigm).
+    * Functional programs are easier to parallilize so that they can take advanatge of multi-core architectures to enhance performance.
   * Concurrency: used CompletableFuture class which implements Future & CompletionStage interfaces.
 * Spring Framework
 * Jsoup (Java Library) for fetching URLs, extracting, and manipulating data.